GNU/Linux Desktop Survival Guide

 20190630 A particularly touted feature of Unix comes from a tools philosophy where complex tasks are performed by bringing together a collection of simpler tools.
 This is contrasted with the philosophy of providing monolithic applications that in one fell swoop solve all your problems, supposedly.
 The reality is often different.

-Most operating systems supply a collection of basic utility programs for managing your files (things like arranging your files into folders, trashing files, and copying files from one place to another).
+Most operating systems supply a collection of basic utility programs for managing your files (things like arranging your files into directories, trashing files, and copying files from one place to another).
 Large applications then provide the word processing, spreadsheet, and web browsing functionality.

 Unix places less emphasis on the monolithic applications.
 Instead, tools provide simple functionality, focusing on doing well what they are designed to do.
 They simply pass their results on to another tool once they're done.
 Unix pipes provide the mechanism for doing this: one tool pipes its output on to another tool.
 This allows complex actions to be performed by piping together a collection of simpler commands.